HNLMS Gelderland (1898): Service history

 Gelderland was sent to Constantinople on 11 November 1912 because of rising political tension and a direct war threat.
 A landing party of 100 men was put ashore and took position in the legations section of the city on 18 November 1912.
 She was relieved by Kortenaer on 30 May 1913.

 While patrolling along the Dutch coast an explosion occurred on 14 March 1917, killing one man and severely wounding nine others.
 After returning to port the ship was taken out of service for maintenance.

 After World War I she served as an artillery training ship in the Dutch navy.
+To facilitate this role, her two 150 mm No.3 cannons would often be swapped out with two additional 120 mm No.2 cannons, and her 75mm mortars were removed.